Initial Appearance Court (In-Custody)

 In December of 2008, the Criminal Department created a pilot project to explore changes in the way most felony cases flow through the Court.

-Trial Management Conference (FTMC) to ready the case for trial).
-Any cases that needed to be resolved by trial
+the Final Trial Management Conference (FTMC) to ready the case for trial).
+Any cases that needed to be resolved by trial were given their

 In July, 2009, all criminal cases assigned to the Downtown Phoenix Superior Court complex (except Capital, DUI, and other cases